praewpi/Fullstack/README.md

 # Full stack web development course exercises.

-The code is part of an exercise from the course available at https://fullstackopen.com/
+The code is part of an exercise from the course at https://fullstackopen.com/